 “Did you watch the game last night?”
-Sports are an ever present, increasingly influential fact of life in American culture.
-It is the topic of conversation around the office, at the gym and on social media.
+Sports are an ever-present, increasingly influential fact of life in America.
+They’re the topic of conversation around the office, at the gym and on social media.
 Both participation in and identification with sports are as great now as ever.

 Unthinking rejection or unthinking embrace of sports is a failure of Christian discipleship.
 I believe that the Christian with a rightly ordered, Christ-centered worldview is uniquely in a position to enjoy athletic competition as a good gift from God and his or her sports loyalties as a demonstration of providential rootedness in time, place, family and community.
-(See also this TGC post)
+(See also this TGC post.)

 For more from David Prince, see his book In the Arena: The Promise of Sports for Christian Discipleship.

-Don’t Waste Your Sports – C.J.
+2. Don’t Waste Your Sports – C.J.
 Mahaney

 This eight-part series from a fellow sports-lover is full of great advice for athletes and fans.
 Mahaney’s focus is helping athletes play to the glory of God.
 If your child plays sports and wants to be faithful to Christ, Mahaney’s book based on these posts makes a great gift (Don’t Waste Your Sports).